Employer of Record in New Zealand

 • Statutory trial periods, applicable to employers with fewer than 20 employees, have a mandatory maximum duration of 90 days.
 During this period, termination can occur without specifying a reason.

-• Though optional for bigger employers, probationary periods of between 3 to 6 months are common practice in New Zealand.
+• Probationary periods of between 3 to 6 months are common practice in New Zealand, although there is no statutory probation period.

 Fiscal Year in New Zealand